-Hughes Hall began life in the 1880s with a history of pioneering in the provision of education to women teachers, and has welcomed mature and graduate students of all genders in a wide range of subjects for over fifty years.
+Hughes Hall began life in the 1880s with a history of pioneering in the provision of education to teachers, and has welcomed undergraduates and postgraduate students of all genders in a wide range of subjects for over fifty years.
 The College is proud of the diversity of nationalities and academic subjects represented among our students covering all the degrees offered at Cambridge; we invite applicants of all backgrounds to apply to the College.

 If you can’t find the information you are looking for on these pages, please email the admissions team at firstname.lastname@example.org.